dnr12974/Smart-Billing-Software-using-SAN/README.md

 - SAN usage monitoring
 - Future storage capacity prediction

-this project delivers a **complete, intelligent, secure, scalable, and proactive storage-enabled billing system**.
+This project delivers a **complete, intelligent, secure, scalable, and proactive storage-enabled billing system**.
 It proves that even small businesses can benefit from **enterprise-grade centralized storage and predictive storage management** using a cost-effective IP-SAN solution.

 ---